 There was a time when most homebuyers obtained their mortgage loans through their banks or credit unions.
 Today, however, there are a number of additional home-financing providers.
 Which one is right for you?
 Let's take a look at the options.

-A mortgage bank is a direct lender; that is, bank employees alone review your application and make the decision to lend you money.
-Typically, the bank will sell your loan on the secondary market.
+Banks, mortgage banks and nonbank lenders all are direct lenders; that is, employees review your application and make the decision to lend you money.
+Typically, the institution will sell your loan on the secondary market.

-- Reliability: You probably know and trust your local mortgage bank.
+- Reliability: You probably know and trust the institution.
 It is regulated by state and federal agencies and likely has strong ties with your community.

 - One-stop shopping: You deal directly with the source of your loan.

-- Savings: As the loan originator, a bank may save you money in the loan process and/or offer you better terms based on your total assets on deposit with the bank.
+- Savings: As the loan originator, an institution may save you money in the loan process.

-- Speed: A bank also may process your loan faster than other providers.
+- Speed: A direct lender also may process your loan faster than other providers.

-- Limited choice: Mortgage bankers only offer their own programs.
+- Limited choice: Lenders offer only their own programs.
 To comparison shop, you will need to speak with several lenders.

-A mortgage broker is a middleman who may represent the mortgage loan products of hundreds of different lenders.
+A mortgage broker is a middleman who may represent the mortgage loan products of many lenders.
 The broker's goal is to match you with the loan product that best meets your needs at the best price.
 Once your loan is approved, you will usually deal directly with the loan originator or their mortgage service provider.

 Benefits of a mortgage broker:

-- Variety: By shopping across a range of different programs and lenders, a mortgage broker may find you a better fit than a mortgage bank.
+- Variety: By shopping across a range of different programs and lenders, a mortgage broker may find you a better fit than a direct lender could.